neongreen/artyom.me/haskell-10.md

 > 8) Top 3 (different) haskell books/resources?

-1. bitemyapp's [guide](https://github.com/bitemyapp/learnhaskell) is probably the ultimate meta-resource, and ne's also writing a [book](http://haskellbook.com/) which is going to be the Best Pedagogically Sound Book Ever but I haven't read it yet so I won't be recommending it (bitemyapp also likes to complain about LYAH and RWH but RWH seemed pretty fine to me, so I don't know)
+1. bitemyapp's [guide](https://github.com/bitemyapp/learnhaskell) is probably the ultimate meta-resource, and he's also writing a [book](http://haskellbook.com/) which is going to be the Best Pedagogically Sound Book Ever but I haven't read it yet so I won't be recommending it (bitemyapp also likes to complain about LYAH and RWH but RWH seemed pretty fine to me, so I don't know)

 2. [Haskell Fast & Hard](https://www.fpcomplete.com/school/starting-with-haskell/haskell-fast-hard) doesn't look bad